 Preferred uses: mashing, salads, steaming/boiling, frying

 White potatoes hold their shape well after cooking.
-Their delicate, thin skins add just the right amount of texture to a velvety mashed potato dish without the need for peeling.
-Grilling whites brings out a more full-bodied flavor.
-Create signature potato salads–toss cooked white potatoes with dressings and ingredients “borrowed” from other green salads, e.g., Caesar dressing and grated Parmesan; or ranch dressing, chopped egg and bacon crumbles.
+Their delicate, thin skins add just the right amount of texture to a velvety mashed potato dish without peeling.
+Grilling whites brings out a fuller-bodied flavor.
+Create signature potato salads–toss cooked white potatoes with dressings and ingredients “borrowed” from other green salads, e.g., Caesar dressing and grated Parmesan; or ranch dressing, chopped egg, and bacon crumbles.

 Yellow Potatoes